Narsimharao/mercator-selenium-test/README.md

 	b) type :  mvn clean test

 3) Check the report

-   a) Go to target folder and open the test-report.html in the browser
+   Go to target folder and open the test-report.html in the browser